sergiohenaoa/personalbudgettool/README.md

 # Personal Budget Tool

-Web application created in order to help you to organize your persona budget.
+Web application created in order to help you to organize your personal budget.